jonlpersson/ed-latimore/site/_posts/2022-01-04-why-you-can't-make-friends.md

 It’s possible for introverts to be great in social interactions but since they don’t have the natural urge, introverts are more likely to be uncomfortable.
 In social settings, an introvert is more likely to focus too intensely on one person and not put themselves in the right situations to make new friends.

-If you believe you are constantly obsessing over everything that could go wrong in a social situation you may have a condition called social anxiety disorder.[^3] It affects teenagers and young adults most often and can be detrimental to your mental health.
+If you believe you are constantly obsessing over everything that could go wrong in a social situation you may have a condition called social anxiety disorder.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> It affects teenagers and young adults most often and can be detrimental to your mental health.
 Social anxiety disorders make it hard to have a social life because you avoid social situations altogether.

 I've written an entire post on how to be [less socially awkward](https://edlatimore.com/how-to-not-be-socially-awkward/) but if you think you have a social anxiety disorder, speaking to someone could be the best way to develop social skills.

 ### A note on Asperger's & bipolar disorder

 Social disorders such as Asperger syndrome and bipolar disorder can make it hard to form meaningful connections.
-Asperger's is a disorder on the autism spectrum and can make it hard to pick up on facial expressions, make eye contact, or read social cues.[^4]
+Asperger's is a disorder on the autism spectrum and can make it hard to pick up on facial expressions, make eye contact, or read social cues.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup>

-Bipolar disorder causes manic episodes that make it hard to socialize.[^5] You can lack awareness if you are being too intense for the current social situation.
+Bipolar disorder causes manic episodes that make it hard to socialize.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> You can lack awareness if you are being too intense for the current social situation.

 In his rejection therapy practice, [author Jia Jiang](https://www.goodreads.com/book/show/22747928-rejection-proof) discovered simply mentioning something is awkward deflates the awkwardness for everyone involved.
 It allows all parties to have fun and your awkwardness becomes a benefit or enjoyable quirk.

 So though a social disorder can make it hard to build a social circle, the things you feel are your weaknesses may actually be strengths.

 ## You’re actively avoiding discomfort